prashantvikramsingh/Data-Analysis-using-Python/README.md

    - Created a dictionary to store the fradulent words and count of number of times it has been used
    - Displayed the top 5 most used fradulent words by top three convicts
    - Created a graph to display the fradulent words usage in an intuitive manner

+##### *Conclusion*

+- There was a high usage of few fradulent words like **'investment', 'payment, and 'cover'**
+- This clearly points to the fact that some discrepancy was going on among top level executives